On this page

 Record retention#

 Services are required to keep enrolment and attendance records for at least 7 years.
-It is a good idea to keep records of other things like accidents, illnesses and excursions for Education Review Office audits.
+It is a good idea to keep records of other things like injuries, illnesses and excursions for Education Review Office audits.

 Refer to the ECE funding handbook for record keeping requirements and the relevant licensing criterion.